 Greenwood hoped that her film would pique viewers’ curiosity about Montserrat and tempt them to visit—she’d even intended to premiere it on the island with the goal of luring some of those rock-star icons to return for a nostalgic look.
 Pandemic lockdowns precluded any such celebrations.
 The local government does have concrete plans, though, to draw tourists.
 They’re centred on Little Bay, close to the northern tip of the island and near the country’s new commercial and political hub.

 Little Bay became the emergency base for supplies after the eruption, but the waters here are too shallow for much commercial shipping or any superyacht.
-Dredging to rectify that problem has begun, and there’s a big patch of dusty scrubland on the waterfront ready for construction of a port that can harbor high-end cruise ships and private vessels by bolstering the jetty to 426 feet and the depth of waters from 9 to 26 feet.
-“Little Bay is one of the most sheltered harbors on the island,” explains Dion Weekes, the project manager.
+Dredging to rectify that problem has begun, and there’s a big patch of dusty scrubland on the waterfront ready for construction of a port that can harbour high-end cruise ships and private vessels by bolstering the jetty to 130 metres and the depth of waters from 3 to 8 metres.
+“Little Bay is one of the most sheltered harbours on the island,” explains Dion Weekes, the project manager.
 “And we want to have yachts calling there in 18 months.”

 Spirits in the Material World, The Police Ghost in the Machine (1981)

 Doubtless, many will come to make pilgrimages to AIR and Olveston House, a chance to connect with an overgrown corner of rock history.
 But there’s more to Montserrat than rubble.
 Much like neighboring Dominica’s, the countryside here is lush and quilted with trails.